 Our sailing was on the AmaLyra, a 350-foot ship with 73 staterooms and three suites.
 This boat is seamless for guests to navigate, with large and comfortable public spaces for both group and private gatherings.
 AmaLyra is immaculate and it truly feels as close to a home-away-from-home as you can get on a ship this size with a classic design, plenty of comfortable lounge seating, and an array of outdoor seating on the sun deck for sailing in good weather.
 Although you can get from one end of the ship to another in just a few minutes’ walk, it doesn’t feel cramped or crowded.

-There aren’t connecting rooms on the AmaLyra, but some ships have them, including the family-centric ships Ama using for their Adventures by Disney Cruise.
+There aren’t connecting rooms on the AmaLyra, but some ships have them, including the family-centric ships Ama is using for their Adventures by Disney Cruise.
 Otherwise, rooms are spacious and elegantly appointed with large windows that slide open, comfortable beds, and good-size bathrooms with nice showers.

 I was first introduced to AmaWaterways via owner and co-founder Kristin Karst and could immediately tell from her presentation that this river cruise line takes pride in the outstanding quality from top to bottom that they offer their guests in the river cruise category.
 If AmaLyra is representative of the line, and I think it is, brand mission accomplished.

 I can’t say enough about staff on AmaWaterways.
 A river cruise is relatively close quarters with a variety of ages and interests.
 The AmaLyra staff was able to make my 14-year-old son feel as pampered as his 85-year-old grandfather.
 The entryway of the ship has a massive front desk, like a hotel, and this is where many requests and shore excursions are handled, but the service on AmaWaterways goes well beyond this.
 From the bar staff to the restaurant staff to housekeeping, everyone takes the time to get to know each and every guest and cater to their preferences.
 Their secret isn’t just about making everyone feel welcome; the AmaWaterways approach goes well beyond that.
-They take the time to understand the reason that every person is on a sailing and the staff strives to make their trip special.
+The cruise director and cruise manager take the time to understand the reason that every person is on a sailing and the staff strives to make their trip special.

 Tours of all speed levels are offered for slow and fast walks.
 And new this year is a dedicated Wellness Expert who designs fitness programs through the day.
 This is a great way to work off all the great food and as the brand brings in younger families, they will find this new AmaWaterways program very appealing.